sharadcodes/sesame_csm_openai/README.md

 - `onyx` - Deep and resonant
 - `nova` - Warm and smooth
 - `shimmer` - Light and airy
+- `[cloned voice ID]` - Any voice you've cloned using the voice cloning feature

 ### Response Formats